Fort Lauderdale Florida

 The bathroom is on the second floor, as is the narrow stairway to the attic.

-During the restoration of this structure, all the woodwork, paneling and floors were refinished, and the outside of the house was painted the colors that Frank and Ivy had originally painted the house; white with green trim.
+During the restoration of this structure, all the woodwork, paneling and floors were refinished, and the outside of the house was painted the colors that Frank and his wife Ivy had originally painted the house, white with green trim.
 A hurricane-proof roof was put on the structure in 1996.
-The interior rooms are furnished with Victorian era furniture, and other interesting pieces, such as Ivy’s china, and other artifacts of the family, and turn-of-the-century decor and furniture.
-The kitchen had an old fashioned ice box, a pump in the kitchen, and other items found in an early 20th century kitchen.
+The interior rooms are furnished with Victorian era furniture, and other interesting pieces, such as Ivy’s china, other artifacts of the family, and turn-of-the-century decor and furniture.
+The kitchen had an old-fashioned ice box, a water pump, and other items found in early 20th century houses.

-The house has a fascinating history, as its main occupants, Frank and Ivy Stranahan were movers and shakers themselves, flowing with the punches of life, facing problems and making decisions, evolving as people, which explains the many renovations made to this home throughout the years.
+Stranahan house has a fascinating history, as Frank and Ivy were movers and shakers, flowing with the punches of life, facing problems and making decisions, and evolving as people through the years.

-The first floor of this house was built in the 1890s.
-The other parts of this house were built between 1902-1915, changing to meet the needs of the residents inside.
-Throughout the years, it has been through many renovations to support whatever enterprise had made its home here.
+The first floor of the house was built in the 1890s.
+The other parts came later, between 1902-1915, as the structure changed to meet the needs of its residents.
+Through the years, it has been through many renovations.

-It had long been a commercial/private residence, from its very beginning.
-Frank Stranahan, born in 1864, was an early founding father of Fort Lauderdale, who did much to establish this city, by donating land, establishing commerce, and having his hand in several enterprises himself.
-In 1893, Frank came to Ft.
-Lauderdale, to manage the overland mail route.
-Frank started a ferry/barge service, to get people over the New River, to the new road, that connected Lantana to North Miami.
-The Ferry also took folks directly to Miami, taking only 2 hours, instead of the usual 6 hours, if one drove around the long way.
+From its beginning it has been a commercial/private residence.
+Frank Stranahan, born in 1864, was an early founding father of Fort Lauderdale, who did much to build this city.
+He donated land, established commerce, and had his hand in several enterprises himself.
+In 1893, he came to Ft.
+Lauderdale, to manage the overland mail route, starting a ferry/barge service to get people over the New River, to the new road, that connected Lantana to North Miami.
+The Ferry also took folks directly to Miami, taking only two hours, instead of the usual six hours, if one drove around the long way.

 Frank’s first version of this house served many purposes.
-It served as a waiting area for the ferry/post office/temporary town hall/trading post for new settlers and the Seminole Indians as well.
+It was a waiting area for the ferry, a post office, a temporary town hall, and a trading post for new settlers and the Seminole Indians as well.
 Frank was well liked by everyone, as he was a fair man, with a giving spirit.

-After their marriage in 1900, Frank, who must have had skills in architecture as well, added a second floor to the house with not only a master bedroom, but also a sewing room, 3 or 4 other bedrooms, a bathroom, and an attic.
+After their marriage in 1900, Frank, who must have had architectural skills as well, added a second floor to the house with not only a master bedroom, but also a sewing room, three or four other bedrooms, a bathroom, and an attic.
 Another wrap-around veranda on the second floor, with a glorious view of the river, was the finishing touch!

-After Frank died, Ivy rented out the rooms in the house to make extra income, when she needed money.
-As she couldn’t collect any insurance because Frank killed himself.
-Toward the end of her life, she leased the first floor to a restaurant, that kept going strong, until 1979, when the house was sold.
+After Frank died, Ivy rented out the rooms in the house to make extra income, when she needed money, as she couldn’t collect any insurance because Frank had killed himself.
+Toward the end of her life, she leased the first floor to a restaurant, that kept going strong until 1979, when the house was sold.

-The Stranahan House was given to the 7th Day Adventist Church, who sold it in 1979 to Fort Lauderdale Historical Society.
-The Historical Society carefully restored the house to its 1915 state.
-The Stranahan House, Inc., that is a non-profit corporation, has been keeping this old home, now a museum, in fine shape, raising funds through tours, events and selling items in the gift shop.
+The Stranahan House was given to the 7th Day Adventist Church, which sold it in 1979 to the Fort Lauderdale Historical Society.
+They carefully restored the house to its 1915 state.
+The Stranahan House, Inc., a non-profit corporation, has been keeping this old home, now a museum, in fine shape, raising funds through tours, events and gift shop sales.

 HISTORY OF MANIFESTATIONS

 People who kill themselves sometimes are afraid to go to the other side, because of what may await them there.
-They relive their suicide, or wander around, a lost soul.
+They relive their suicide, or wander around, as lost souls.

-Frank Stranahan, a son of a minister, suffered from depression, and a broken spirit; not only because of his financial losses, and the guilt of letting down his investors; mostly friends and family, but also because he was dying of cancer, unable to do anything to start over again to repay them.
+Frank Stranahan, the son of a minister, suffered from depression, and a broken spirit, not only because of his financial losses, but from the guilt of letting down his investors, mostly friends and family.
+He was also dying of cancer, unable to do anything to start over again to repay those who had always helped him.
 He tied himself to a heavy metal object, and threw it into the river.
 Ivy’s relatives, who lived in the family home just across the river from them, saw Frank jump, and tried to save him, but he drowned.

-People who die before their time, sometimes to stay in this world, not ready to go to the other side for a variety of reasons.
+People who die before their time sometimes stay in this world, not ready to go to the other side for a variety of reasons.

-Children in other stories on this web site have chosen to stay where they are familiar.
+The spirits of children in other stories on this website have chosen to stay where they are familiar.

 A very young Seminole girl came to see Miss Ivy, but collapsed in the doorway and died.

-People who have unfinished business with this world, choose to ignore the light and stay.
+People who have unfinished business with this world often choose to ignore the light and stay.

-People who can’t let go of the unfairness of their death, sometimes stick around to do what they were doing before they died.
-In some instances they complain, are resentful or get chuckles by teasing the living.
+People who can’t let go of the unfairness of their deaths, sometimes stick around to do what they were doing before they died.
+In some instances they complain, are resentful, or get chuckles by teasing the living.

-Brother Albert loved the fact that his room, (the small guest room), had its own entry.
-Being a bit of a black sheep in a rebellious mood, he got involved with a wild crowd, enjoying the party scenes, the drinking and the loose women.
+Brother Albert loved the fact that his room (the small guest room), had its own entry.
+Being a bit of a black sheep in the family, he got involved with a wild crowd, enjoying the party scenes, the drinking and the loose women.
 An unintended consequence was that he caught TB from a prostitute.
-He died 6 months later in his room at Stranahan House.
-He is still sulking, and resentful that his choices led to his end, but can be playful, and a bit inappropriate.
+He died six months later in his room at Stranahan House.
+His spirit is still sulking, and resentful that his choices led to his end, but he can be playful, and a bit inappropriate.

-Sometimes people stay in this world after their death because loved-ones are staying, and they want to care for them.
+Sometimes people stay in this world after their deaths because loved-ones are staying, and they want to care for them.

 Augustus Cromartie — Ivy’s father.
 When he was very sick, Ivy took him in, and had him stay in the large guest room, where he died.
 He was rather fond of Ivy.